Our work in the community

 National Coastwatch Institution

-The watchkeepers at the National Coastwatch Institution (NCI) provide important eyes and ears along the coast, monitoring radio channels and providing a listening watch in poor visibility.
+The watchkeepers at the National Coastwatch Institution (NCI) provide important eyes and ears along the coast, monitoring radio channels and providing a helping hand.

 They are trained to deal with emergencies to extremely high standards.
 Currently, 56 NCI stations are in operation and manned by over 2,500 volunteers who are keeping watch around the British Isles, from Rossall Point in the North West, through Wales, to the South and East of England to Hornsea in the East Riding of Yorkshire.